 Based on all this evidence, the judge granted summary judgment to the defendant and dismissed the case.
 At the outset, the judge said she had “serious reservations” as to whether the plaintiff was actually disabled for purposes of the ADA.
 Although the plaintiff pointed to his 2015 heart attack and other prior unrelated injuries, the judge said his court filings make “virtually no effort to demonstrate how or why any of those injuries 'substantially limit one or more major life activities',” as required by the ADA.
 Ultimately, the burden is on the plaintiff to prove the existence of a disability, not for the Court to infer one.

-Even assuming the plaintiff is disabled, the judge said the defendant “provided a legitimate, non-discriminatory reason for plaintiff's ultimate termination–namely, his deficient job performance.”
+Even assuming the plaintiff is disabled, the judge said the defendant “provided a legitimate, non-discriminatory reason for the plaintiff's ultimate termination–namely, his deficient job performance.”

 Speak with a New York Disability Discrimination Lawyer Today

 Disability discrimination is a real problem for many New Yorkers.
 Do not think you can just show up in court, claim a disability, and assume the judge will find your employer liable.
-You need to be build a credible case based on actual evidence and a careful understanding of the law.
-An experienced New York employment law attorney can help you in these areas.
+You need to build a credible case based on actual evidence and a careful understanding of the law.
+An experienced New York employment attorney can help you in these areas.
 Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you need help investigating or pursuing a disability discrimination claim.